-- 49. Place in the proper sequence the following elements of the process of licensure: appearance before the ministerial review board, period of apprenticeship, completion of the Foundations Course, set forth by the local church, completion of the Application for Ministerial License, approval by the presiding bishop, and recommendation by the national/regional/state bishop. - b. c. d. e. f. g.
+appearance before completion of the of the Application sequence the following elements of the process of licensures the ministerial review board, period of apprenticeship Foundations Course, set forth by the local church, completion for Ministerial License, approval by the presiding bishop ion by the national/regional/state bishop.

 a.

+b.

+с.

+d.

+е.

+f.

+g.

-- 50. Licensed ministers are authorized to and the gospel of Jesus Christ, to churches, , to the Lord's supper, and the washing of the saints' feet.
-Those who pastor have the authority to business conferences and the rites of matrimony in legal marriages that are valid according to the Church's understanding. - 51.
-True □ False □ After licensing, the minister continues to be a private member of the local church and is subject to the government and discipline of the local church as prescribed by the International Assembly.
-However, in matters relating to his/her ministry, the minister is under the supervision of the Presbytery. - 52.
-The two offices that are recognized as being elders are the and .
+50. gospel of Jesus Cl to feet.
+Those who business conferen s are authorized to and the hrist, to churches, the Lord's supper, and the washing of the saints pastor have the authority to the rites of matrimony in legate valid according to the Church's

+51. True  False 🗍 After licensing, the minister continues to be a private member of the local church and is subject to the government and discipline of the local church a prescribed by the International Assembly.
+However in matters relating to his/her ministry, the minister i under the supervision of the Presbytery.

+52. The two offices the nat are recognized as being elders are the